equinor/appsec/snyk-guidelines/snyk_tagging_projects.md

 ## Toggling the rule-set for Equinor's OpenSource distributed projects

 We have configured Snyk to no longer _by default_ alert of potential license issues for projects.
 If your project is distributed (ex. exposed on the internet, source-code is OpenSource), you should use the tag "Distributed" in the Environment section.
 This will enable the correct rule-set for your project.

+>__If you cant see 'Distributed' in the list, try searching for it!__